bklogic/java-data-access-client/README.md

 # Java Data Access Client (JDAC)

 A Java client for data access services.
-It follows the familiar data access object (DAO) and repository design patterns, except here the user writes the annotated DAO and repository interface, but the data access client provides an implementation behind the scene and invokes the remote data access service when the interface methods are called.
+It follows the familiar data access object (DAO) and repository design patterns, except that here the user writes the annotated DAO and repository interface, but the data access client provides an implementation behind the scene and invokes the remote data access service when the interface method is called.

 If you don't know what data access service is, please take a look :